spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

             }
         }
     }
-    oEvent.getSource().addArrayToMessages(errorArray)
+    oEvent.getSource().addToErrorsResults(errorArray)
 }, this)
 ````

 You can add errors to the `messages` property of the `ExcelUpload` control.
 After the event the upload is canceled and the errors are displayed in the error dialog.
-With the method `addArrayToMessages` you can add errors to the `messages` property.
+With the method `addToErrorsResults` you can add errors to the `messages` property.
 It expects an array of objects with the following properties:

 - `title` - the title of the error
 - `row` - the row number of the error